 - The Licensing Authority is aware that in May 2015 the Government introduced additional planning controls in relation to betting offices, removing them from Class A2 use to a 'sui generis' use.
 This means that Betting Shops have been taken out of the planning 'use' classes and will need to receive planning approval.
 This has enabled Planning Authorities to exercise stricter controls over these uses, and this Authority recommends that applicants for new Gambling Premises Licences should already have been granted permission to use prospective premises for the proposed operation subject of the licence application.
 Further information can be obtained from the Council's Planning Department - This Licensing Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
 As per the Gambling Commission's Guidance for Licensing Authorities, this Authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
 This would include incidents or suspected incidents of child sexual exploitation.
-Should any specific policy be decided upon regarding areas where gambling premises should not be located, this Statement will be updated.
-It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus being upon the applicant to show how potential concerns can be overcome. - 10.10 This Licensing Authority will seek to avoid any duplication with other statutory/regulatory systems where possible, including planning.
+Should any specific policy be decided upon regarding areas where gambling premises should not be located, in order to the protect children and vulnerable persons from being harmed or exploited by gambling or to address issues of crime and disorder, this Statement will be updated.
+It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus being upon the applicant to show how potential concerns can be overcome.

+- 10.10 This Licensing Authority will seek to avoid any duplication with other statutory/regulatory systems where possible, including planning.
 This Authority will not consider whether a licence application is likely to be awarded planning permission or building regulations approval in its consideration of it. - 10.11 Planning: The Gambling Commission Guidance to Licensing Authorities states: - '7.58 In determining applications, the licensing authority should not take into consideration matters that are not related to gambling and the licensing objectives.
 One example would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal...'